 |Share class||Nominal value per share||Number in issue||Rights to capital on winding up|

-If the company is wound up, there may be a limited on available funds to return to shareholders.
-(In fact, there may be no funds whatsoever, in which case no shareholder would receive a return of capital.)
+If the company is wound up, there may be a limited amount of available funds to return to shareholders.
+(In fact there may be no funds whatsoever, in which case no shareholder would receive a return of capital.)
 Assuming some monies are available but not enough to return capital on all shares, we have to look at the rights to capital on winding up that are attached to each share class.
-Typically, as in our example, there will be a prescribed order in which classes will be looked at, with a full return of the nominal value on one share class necessary before shareholders of another class will receive anything.
+Typically, as in our example, there will be a prescribed order in which classes will be looked at.
+A full return of the nominal value on one share class is usually necessary before shareholders of another class will receive anything.

-In our example, it is the Ordinary “B” shareholders who have first call over any funds that exist.
-The total nominal value of these shares is £70,000, so that amount would be required to repay them in full.
-(If less than £70,000 is available, they would receive a proportionate partial return of capital.)
+In our example, it is the Ordinary ‘B’ shareholders who have first call over any funds that exist.
+The total nominal value of these shares is £70 so that amount would be required to repay them in full.
+(If less than £70 is available, they would receive a proportionate partial return of capital.)

 A particular shareholder may just have shares in one share class.
 But they could hold shares in multiple share classes, benefiting from a combination of the rights attached to the different shares.
-So, in the above example, someone might hold 10 Ordinary “A” shares and 3 Preference “C” shares.
-They would be entitled to dividends (if and when they are paid) from the “A” shares, but not from the “C” shares.
-They would be entitled to a total of 25 votes, including one vote for each of their 10 “A” shares and five votes for each of their 3 “C” shares.
-If the company was wound up, the shareholder’s “A” shares would rank ahead of the “C” shares for return of capital, meaning it’s possible they could receive a return in respect of one but not the other share class.
+So, in the above example, someone might hold 10 Ordinary ‘A’ shares and 3 Preference ‘C’ shares.
+They would be entitled to dividends (if and when they are paid) from the ‘A’ shares, but not from the ‘C’ shares.
+They would be entitled to a total of 25 votes, including one vote for each of their 10 ‘A’ shares and five votes for each of their 3 ‘C’ shares.
+If the company was wound up, the shareholder’s ‘A’ shares would rank ahead of the ‘C’ shares for return of capital.
+That means it’s possible they could receive a return in respect of one but not the other share class.

 Setting up multiple share classes

-If you have very particular requirements then it may be the case that additional work will be required to make them meet the precise circumstances of your situation.
+Note that the Inform Direct enhanced articles assume one vote per share and equal entitlement on winding up.
+If you plan to vary these rights or have other particular requirements then additional work will be required to make them meet the precise circumstances of your situation.
 If that is the case we suggest you instruct a law firm to prepare you a bespoke set of articles.